 Brexit and an election won’t solve the UK’s deteriorating public finances

-Neither a Brexit deal nor any one of the possible outcomes of the forthcoming general election will resolve the UK’s poor fiscal position
+None of possible outcomes of forthcoming election will resolve UK’s poor fiscal position

-A worker walks past the Conservative Party branded sign that reads "Get Brexit Done" outside Manchester Central convention complex in Manchester, northwest England on September 29, 2019, on the first day of the annual Conservative Party conference. - Embattled British Prime Minister Boris Johnson gathered his Conservative party Sunday for what could be its final conference before an election, promising to "get Brexit done".
-(Photo by Oli SCARFF / AFP)OLI SCARFF/AFP/Getty Images
+A worker walks past the Conservative Party branded sign that reads ‘Get Brexit Done’ outside Manchester Central convention complex ahead of the party’s annual conference.
+Photograph: Oli Scarff/AFPGetty Images

 Neutrals and fanatics are united by the belief that getting Brexit done will bring an end to the current chaos.
 Closure is an overused word but it is often deployed by those who are either bored, terrified or angry about Brexit.
 Even some Remainers now think that a negotiated exit, soon, is the only way to allow the UK to move on.
 This belief is a dangerous delusion.